 Quick Facts on Pears

-- This fruit is originating from Europe and Asia, however, the first pears were planted in 1620, in North America
+- This fruit is originating from Europe and Asia.
+However, the first pears were planted on North America, in 1620.

 - In China, people believed pear is symbolizing immortality.
 If a pear tree was destroyed, it meant tragedy or death.